 We all need it… exercise!
 We even know why.
 Heart, digestive, respiratory, muscular, skeletal and mental health are all at risk without it and improves with regular workouts and exercise.
 But exercise can have emotional, social and spiritual benefits beyond the physical.

-Exercise should include aerobics: getting our heart and respiratory rate up for a period of time, balance challenges to challenge our muscles and minds, weight bearing activities to support strong bones and coordination to stimulate eye-hand activities that are necessary for play and daily work.
+Exercise should include aerobics to get our heart and respiratory rate up for a period of time, balance challenges to challenge our muscles and minds, weight bearing activities to support strong bones, and coordination to stimulate eye-hand activities that are necessary for play and daily work.

 Keep in mind the following before planning:

 - A workout should be challenging—it needs to push past a comfort zone

 - It should be mentally motivating, requiring thinking and a brain-body connection